trevormiller2548/fluffy-invention/README.md

   * [Questions](#questions)

   ## Installation
-  I started with a gitnore file, then I installed inquire to create the prompts, jest to allow for testing, SVG files to create the colors, shapes and test colors, and then I wrote the index.js file to execute the code.
+I started with a gitignore file, then I installed inquire to create the prompts, jest to allow for testing, SVG files to create the colors, shapes and text colors, and then I wrote the index.js file to execute the code.

   ## Usage
 First, you want to test it.
 You do this by pulling up the terminal and typing npm run test.
 Then you type node index.js and fill out the prompt.
+Once you've completed the prompt, an SVG file will be created.

 ## License
 This project is license under MIT

   ## Contributing
   n/a